 Lauren Manning is deeply motivated by the power of a story to change how people think and act.
-She's spent the last three years working in behavior change communications, focused on gender equality and equitable education in the developing world, and positive youth development and global citizenship in the United States.
+She has previously worked in behavior change communications, focused on gender equality and equitable education in the developing world, and positive youth development and global citizenship in the United States.
 Prior to this, she pursued a double major at Northwestern University—in journalism with a concentration in multimedia and international reporting and sociology—and a civic engagement certificate with a focus on community development and education.
 During this experience, she focused on a range of projects from service learning and leadership-focused curriculum development for high schoolers, grassroots economic justice campaigns, and documentary film production.
 She also spent a quarter as an editorial intern in Cape Town, South Africa, for a local newspaper.

 Aleppo, Syria - October 4th